useResponsiveClientValue

 <View gap={{ s: 2, l: 4 }}>

-It follows mobile-first approach, which means that gap will resolve to 2 for s-m viewports and to 4 for l-xl viewports.
-However this approach works only for a limited amount of layout properties since it requires additional CSS rules to be pre-built.
+It follows a mobile-first approach, meaning the gap will resolve to 2 for s-m viewports and to 4 for l-xl viewports.
+However, this approach works only for a limited number of layout properties since it requires additional CSS rules to be pre-built.

 If you need the same responsive behavior for other properties or rendered content, you can use the useResponsiveClientValue hook, which works with the same syntax.